• Skip to primary navigation

 A white baking dish with red fruity sauce and brown crisp up close with a serving spoon in the middle

-I usually peel the rhubarb, although many places say it is not necessary to do so.
+Peeling: I usually peel the rhubarb, although many places say it is not necessary to do so.
 I use a potato peeler or a small knife as it is so easy to remove the strings.
-Rhubarb softens quicker if I do so.
+Rhubarb softens quicker if I do it.
 You can see how to peel a rhubarb with a knife in action here.

 A white rectangle baking dish from above with brown crumb-like topping and red sauces peaking out of it.
 It is topped with one scoop of vanilla ice cream